The Opposite of Burnout

 - Prioritize Friendships: It seems unrealistic on top of a big clinical practice and a young family to carve out time for friends, but you are putting yourself in harm’s way without them.
 Romantic partners cannot be your only support.
 You need a balance of friends inside and outside medicine to give you support and perspective to handle the inevitable interpersonal conflicts and spiritual dilemmas.
 And you need to create time and space to meet with them.
 Also, if you believed #6 above, you are going to need #7.

 - Be Driven by Mission: Why did you become a doctor?
 What do you think a good doctor should do?
 How should they go about doing it?
 Deciding your reasons and purpose before you begin (and editing them as you go along) will make you nearly invincible to trivialities.
-I have chosen to take care of patients at a hospital that provides care for all and deliver high quality care irrespective of the patient’s ability to pay.
+I have chosen to take care of patients at a hospital that provides care for all and deliver high quality care.
 This simple mantra has gotten me through many difficult times in my professional career.
 I spend time with people who share my mission.
 There will always be people who complain about everything.
 Avoid them.